Skip to content

-What are Scope 3 emissions and why must large enterprises in the UK measure them accurately?
+What are Scope 3 Emissions and Why Must Large Enterprises in the UK Measure Them Accurately?

 Scope 1 covers a company’s direct emissions, such as those from boilers and vehicles.
-Scope 2 covers indirect emissions such as purchased electricity.

 Scope 3, the largest and most complex category, includes emissions caused by a company’s suppliers and customers.